With You in Spirit – What Does That Mean?

 Walter Bauer’s Greek and English Lexicon (BAGD) says that “spirit” means: “a part of a human personality” There is the body and the spirit (or soul).

-You will notice that the context (1 Cor.
+If you read 1 Corinthians 5, you will notice that the context (1 Cor.
 5:3) is speaking of someone who is willfully and publicly sinning in such a way that it tarnishes the image of Christ’s body, the local church (1 Cor.
 5:1-5).
 Paul is instructing them on what to do and that if they make a decision to discipline the unrepentant man, then he will agree with them as though he were there with them.
 His presence is not necessary for them to make a decision.
 In Matthew 18:15-20, Jesus is talking about the discipline of dealing with sin and says in v.
-20, that He is with the disciples as they make decisions about confronting sin, even to the point of putting an unrepentant man out of the local gathering or church.
+20, that He is with the disciples as they make decisions about confronting sin, even to the point of affirming the decision to put an unrepentant man out of the local gathering or church.

-Applied to illness, weddings, funerals, we might say that a person is there in the spirit of wanting to be there to encourage in the truth for whatever the moment calls for.
-It may be more supernatural than that, but I think at least what Paul is saying is, “You know what I taught.
-You know what is right.
-You know what to do.
+Applied to illness, weddings, funerals, etc., we might say that a person is there in the spirit of wanting to be there to encourage in the truth for whatever the moment calls for.
+In other words, Paul is at least saying: “You know what I taught.
+You know what is right and you know what to do.
 Do it as though I were actually with you.
-My personality (spirit) is with you in what I taught in our time together when I was actually there.”
+My spirit is with you in what I taught in our time together when I was actually there.”
 The truth of Paul’s teaching in Christ is there and should be guiding them, even if he is not there physically.